 More details on the Napa Valley Wine Train

 The Napa Valley Wine Train is an actual train that takes you on a tour of up to three different wineries in Napa Valley.
-There are different options, but the tour we did included meals and private group tastings to each of the wineries we visited.
+There are different options, but the tour we did included meals and private group tastings in each of the wineries we visited.
 When I say “private group tastings,” I mean everyone on the train sticks together and has the tasting as a group.
-This was a really fun way to meet people and make friends with the people you’re drinking wine with all day!
+This was a really fun way to socialize and make friends with the people you’re drinking wine with all day!

 The rails that the wine train uses were built back in 1864 and were originally owned by Samuel Brannan and used to transport guests to his spa resort.
-Later on, he needed to sell and the railroad became property of California Pacific Railroad.
+Later on, he needed to sell it and the railroad became property of California Pacific Railroad.
 Fast forward to 1984 – the railroad was no longer as important as it once was, so the state of California wanted to sell the property to at least make a profit on that.

 However, Napa Valley residents didn’t want to see the railroad abandoned.
-In 1987, Vincent DeDomenico, the inventor of Rice-A-Roni, invested in Napa Valley Wine Train Inc. and they were able to buy the whole operation from California Pacific Railroad.
+In 1987, Vincent DeDomenico, the inventor of Rice-A-Roni, invested in Napa Valley Wine Train Inc., and they were able to buy the whole operation from California Pacific Railroad.
 The first passenger trip was taken in 1989 and has been running ever since.

 –> Read more: click here for a list of the top Napa Valley Wine Tours! <–

 How much does it cost?

 There are several different options when it comes to train tours.
 They offer half-day tours, full-day tours, train rides with lunch or dinner, and special events like a murder mystery train ride.
 The price usually depends on which day of the week you decide to go (it’ll be cheaper on a weekday).

 I’d also like to note that the prices have increased significantly since we did our tour, likely due to inflation around travel and tourism.

 Here are the cost breakdowns of each tour: